Empress Dowager Cixi: Boxer Rebellion

 In 1900, the Boxer Rebellion broke out in northern China.
 Perhaps fearing further foreign intervention, Cixi threw her support to these anti-foreign bands by making an official announcement of her support for the movement and a formal declaration of war on the Western powers.
 The general Ronglu deliberately sabotaged the performance of the imperial army during the rebellion.
 Dong Fuxiang's Muslim troops (the "Kansu Braves") were able and eager to destroy the foreign military forces in the legations, but Ronglu stopped them from doing so.
 The Manchu prince Zaiyi was xenophobic and friendly with Dong Fuxiang.
 Zaiyi wanted artillery for Dong's troops to destroy the legations.
 Ronglu blocked the transfer of artillery to Zaiyi and Dong, preventing them from destroying the legations.
-When artillery was finally supplied to the imperial army and Boxers, it was only done so in limited amounts; Ronglu deliberately held back the rest of them.
+When artillery was finally supplied to the imperial army and Boxers, it was done in only limited amounts; Ronglu deliberately held back the rest of them.
 The Chinese forces defeated the small 2,000-man Western relief force at the Battle of Langfang, but lost several decisive battles, including the Battle of Beicang, and the entire imperial court was forced to retreat as the forces of the Eight-Nation Alliance invaded Beijing.
-Due to the fact that moderates at the Qing imperial court tried to appease the foreigners by moving the Muslim Kansu Braves out of their way, the allied army was able to march into Beijing and seize the capital.
+Because moderates at the Qing imperial court tried to appease the foreigners by moving the Muslim Kansu Braves out of their way, the allied army was able to march into Beijing and seize the capital.

 During the war, Cixi displayed concern about China's situation and foreign aggression, saying, "Perhaps their magic is not to be relied upon; but can we not rely on the hearts and minds of the people?
 Today China is extremely weak.
 We have only the people's hearts and minds to depend upon.
 If we cast them aside and lose the people's hearts, what can we use to sustain the country?"
 The Chinese people were almost unanimous in their support for the Boxers due to the Western Allied invasion.

 When Cixi received an ultimatum demanding that China surrender total control over all its military and financial affairs to foreigners, she defiantly stated before the Grand Council, "Now they [the Powers] have started the aggression, and the extinction of our nation is imminent.
 If we just fold our arms and yield to them, I would have no face to see our ancestors after death.
 If we must perish, why not fight to the death?"
-It was at this point that Cixi began to blockade the legations with the armies of the Beijing Field Force, which began the siege.
+It was at this point that Cixi began to blockade the legations with the armies of the Peking Field Force, which began the siege.